wiredashio/wiredash-sdk/README.md

 ```

 Of course you can also use any other value or variable like `--dart-define=BUILD_NUMBER="1.0.9"`.

+Most of the CI platforms define some common environment variables containing current build number and SHA of commit used to build the app.
+For instance, on Codemagic these are `BUILD_NUMBER` and `FCI_COMMIT` respectively.

 Be aware that this feature was added in [Flutter 1.17](https://flutter.dev/docs/development/tools/sdk/release-notes/changelogs/changelog-1.17.0) and won't work in previous versions.